QQQQ00243/Richardson-Lucy-Deconvolution/README.md

 # README

 Python implementation of shift variant one-dimensional Richardson-Lucy reconstruction method.
+In this method, the point spread function (PSF) also depends on the position of the point.
+For shift invariant version, a nice implementation could be found at [skimage](https://github.com/scikit-image/scikit-image/blob/f5e9b61e2c4935f181a2de6fcbc4f728e03baa23/skimage/restoration/deconvolution.py#L329-L385).

 ## Derivation